 It is important for children to receive the right help at the right time to address risks and prevent issues escalating.
-Research and Child Safeguarding Practice Reviews (formerly known as Serious Case Reviews) have repeatedly shown the dangers of failing to take effective action.
+Research and Serious Case Reviews have repeatedly shown the dangers of failing to take effective action.
 Poor practice includes: failing to act on and refer the early signs of abuse and neglect, poor record keeping, failing to listen to the views of the child, failing to re-assess concerns when situations do not improve, sharing information too slowly and a lack of challenge to those who appear not to be taking action.

-Refer to the 'Action' flowchart on page 24 of 'Keeping Children Safe in Education'.
+Refer to the 'Action' flowchart on page 22 of 'Keeping Children Safe in Education'.